soemoeGITTHUB/soemoeGITTHUB/README.md

 # Hi there, I'm Soe Moe Naing! 👋

 ### 🚀 About Me
-I am a passionate CS Student and developer currently learning and working on small projects in Java and Pythons and Database realted.
+I am a passionate CS Student and developer currently learning and working on small projects in Java and Pythons and Database related.
 I love building things that solve real-world problems.

 - 🌱 I’m currently learning Java , Python and DBMS